dib-lab/2021-paper-ibd/manuscript.md

 New data analysis techniuqes are needed to overcome this challenge.

 *K-mers*, words of length *k* in nucleotide sequences, have previously been used for annotation-free characterization of sequencing data [@doi:10.1073/pnas.1305559110; @doi:10.1186/s12859-015-0875-7; @doi:10.1016/j.isci.2019.07.032].
-K-mers are suitable for strain-resolved metagenome analysis because they do not need to be present in reference databases to be included in analysis, they do not rely on marker genes which are largely conserved at the strain level, and they are suitable for species- and strain-level classification [@doi:10.1128/mSystems.00020-16] (CITE: gather).
+K-mers are suitable for strain-resolved metagenome analysis because they do not need to be present in reference databases to be included in analysis, they do not rely on marker genes which are largely conserved at the strain level, and they are suitable for species- and strain-level classification [@doi:10.1128/mSystems.00020-16; @doi:10.1101/2022.01.11.475838].
 Investigating all k-mers in metagenomes is more computationally intensive than reference-based approaches [@doi:10.7717/peerj-cs.94], but data-reduction techniques like FracMinHash sketching make k-mer-based analysis scalable to large-scale sequence comparisons [@doi:10.12688/f1000research.19675.1; @doi:10.1186/s13059-019-1809-x].
-MinHash sketching sacrifices the fine-scaled resolution of reference-based techniques but is representative of the full sequencing sample and complete databases (CITE: gather), including strain-variable accessory elements that may be associated with diseases.
+MinHash sketching sacrifices the fine-scaled resolution of reference-based techniques but is representative of the full sequencing sample and complete databases [@doi:10.1101/2022.01.11.475838], including strain-variable accessory elements that may be associated with diseases.

 Assembly graphs complement sketch-based analysis [@doi:10.1186/s13059-020-02066-4; @doi:10.1371/journal.pgen.1007758].
 While both k-mers and assembly graphs can be used to represent all sequences contained within a metagenome, assembly graphs retain important sequencing context and known functional and taxonomic annotations, recovering critical information lost through the MinHash sketching approach.